 Viva Naturals makes these in a one or a two-pound bag, so if you go through a lot of goji berries, this is your best option.

-This dried goji berry product uses organically sourced goji berries and has no additives or sweeteners.
+This dried goji berry product uses raw goji berries that are organically certified, come in a resealable package, and uses no additives or sweeteners.

 5. Solaray Goji Berry